webplatform/docs/apis/filesystem/FileSystemSync/name/index.md

 standardization_status: 'W3C Working Draft'
 summary: "The name of the file system.
 The specifics of naming filesystems is unspecified, but a name must be unique across the list of exposed file systems.\n"
 tags:
-  0: API
+  - API_Object_Properties
-  1: Object
+  - API
-  2: Properties
+  - FileSystemAPI
-  4: FileSystemAPI
+  - Needs_Examples
 uri: apis/filesystem/FileSystemSync/name

 ---